miriamkos/rdm-configurable-content-donders/content_editors.md

 # Editing the configurable content of the Donders Repository portal

-This page provides instructions for content manager to edit the configurable contents of the Donders Repository portal.
+This page explains how to edit the configurable contents that is used on the Donders Repository portal.

 ## How to edit